Armenian Patriarchate of Constantinople

 The Armenian Patriarchate of Constantinople (İstanbul Ermeni Patrikhanesi; Western Պատրիարքութիւն Հայոց Կոստանդնուպոլսոյ, Badriark'ut'iun Hayots' Gosdantnubolsoy) is an autonomous see of the Armenian Apostolic Church.
-The seat of the Armenian Patriarchate of Constantinople is the Surp Asdvadzadzin Patriarchal Church (Holy Mother of God Patriarchal Church) in the Kumkapı neighborhood of Istanbul.
+The seat of the Armenian Patriarch of Constantinople (Patriarche de Constantinople, Konstantinopolis Ermeni Patriği), also known as Armenian Patriarch of Istanbul, is the Surp Asdvadzadzin Patriarchal Church (Holy Mother of God Patriarchal Church) in the Kumkapı neighborhood of Istanbul.

-Its head is the Armenian Patriarch of Constantinople (also known as Armenian Patriarch of Istanbul).
+The patriarchate is one of the smallest of the Oriental Orthodox Churches but one that has exerted a very significant political role and today still exercises a spiritual authority.
+The Armenian Patriarchate of Constantinople recognizes the primacy of the Catholicos of All Armenians, in the spiritual and administrative headquarters of the Armenian Church, the Etchmiadzin, Armenia, in matters that pertain to the worldwide Armenian Apostolic Church.
+In local matters, the patriarchal see is autonomous.

+History

-Establishment of the Patriarchate of Constantinople in 1461
+Establishment in 1461

 During the Byzantine period, the Armenian Apostolic Church had not been allowed to operate in Constantinople because the two churches (Armenian Church and Orthodox Church) mutually regarded each other as heretical.
-The schism was rooted in the rejection of the Council of Chalcedon by the Oriental Orthodox Churches, of which the Armenian Church is a part, while the Byzantine Church and the rest of Eastern Orthodoxy had accepted.
+The schism was rooted in the rejection of the Council of Chalcedon by the Oriental Orthodox Churches, of which the Armenian Church is a part, while the Byzantine Church and the rest of Eastern Orthodoxy had accepted it.

 After conquering Constantinople, the Ottoman Empire allowed the Greek Orthodox Patriarchate of Constantinople to stay in the city.
 But Sultan Mehmed II asked the Armenians to establish their own church in the new Ottoman capital, as part of the Millet system.
 From then on the Armenian Patriarchate of Constantinople acted as a superior religious institution in the Ottoman Empire, even standing over the Armenian Catholicos.
 For a short period, the Syriac Orthodox Church was also placed under the jurisdiction of the Armenian Patriarchate.

-The first Armenian Patriarch of Constantinople was Hovakim I, who was at the time the Metropolitan of Bursa.
-In 1461, he was brought to Constantinople by Sultan Mehmed II and established as the Armenian Patriarch of Constantinople.
+The first Armenian patriarch of Constantinople was Hovakim I, who was at the time the metropolitan of Bursa.
+In 1461, he was brought to Constantinople by Sultan Mehmed II and established as the Armenian patriarch of Constantinople.
 Hovakim I was recognized as the religious and secular leader of all Armenians in the Ottoman Empire, and carried the title of milletbaşı or ethnarch as well as patriarch.

-There have been 84 individual Patriarchs since establishment of the Patriarchate: